AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 ```

 In order to specify the previous function, we will need an axiomatic definition
 about sum.
-This is not too much complex, the careful reader can express the
+This is not too complex, the careful reader can express the
 needed axioms as an exercise:

 ```c